arturaugusto/binstr/README.txt

     b_rotl, b_rotr - Use Python slices
     b_reverse - Use <string>[::-1] E.g. '0101'[::-1] returns '1010'

-Stuff on my TODO list include:
+Stuff on my TODO list for next version include:
-    1. Use unittest.
-       This will allow the test to be a lot more complete and actually done in a standard way instead of my own homegrown DIY run_self_test() function.
-       It will include testing the assertions are correct.

-    2. Make some of the functions a bit more efficient by using map(), reduce() and filter().
+    1. Make some of the functions a bit more efficient by using map(), reduce() and filter().
-       I'm using list comprehension for the bitwise functions so that could be improved.
+       None of the functions have been written with speed as a top priority so some are pretty poor in terms of efficiency.

-    3. Add functions for other binary encodings apart from standard base2 and Gray.
+    2. Add functions for other binary encodings apart from standard base2 and Gray.
        These would (maybe) include signed/unsigned exponential, signed/unsigned interleaved exponential, Fibonacci, Rice, Golomb, Levenshtein, and Huffman coding.
        I'm not quite sure what else should be added like that just now.

-    4. Add Two's Compliment function.
-I know it's so trivial I could just put it in now but I want to get unittest done first.
+    3. Add Two's Compliment function and One's(?).
+       I know it's so trivial I could just put it in now but it seems nicer to leave it till version 1.4.

 If anybody has any tips, advice or general abuse concerning Binstr then please feel free to send me an email or even get on GitHub and contribute.